AnaghSharma/Carol-Xamarin/README.md

 <br>

 ## Note
-1. The app uses the free version of Musixmatch api which returns only 30% of a song's lyrics.
+1. The app uses the free version of Musixmatch API which returns only 30% of a song's lyrics.
 2. Background artwork only works with songs that are in your iTunes library.
+3. The API calls are limited to 2000 per day.

 ## Disclaimer
 This project is for learning purpose only.
 If you want to learn macOS development and Xamarin technologies, feel free to use this project.
 Please do not sell/re-sell the project or its content as it uses the free plan of Musixmatch API which prohibits it for any commercial use.
 Use it at your own risk.